Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 Investing in the right visual field analyzer is essential for field testers, satellite offices, GP practitioners, and specialists.
 By understanding what your patients need most, depending on your clinic type, you can start to narrow down your list.

-Those in specialists clinics will need an effective, robust glaucoma detection management system, which means the larger, less portable models will be ideal.
-This is because they include larger diagnostic and testing tools and the databases necessary to make change detection a breeze.
+Those in specialist clinics will need an effective, robust glaucoma detection management system, which means the larger, less portable models will be ideal.
+This is because they include larger diagnostic and testing tools, as well as the databases necessary to make change detection a breeze.

-On the other hand, those in satellite or field clinics need small and portability over a comprehensive testing set.
-This makes FDT tools and the like preferred, since it quickly gives you the answers you need without taking up too much space.
+On the other hand, those in satellite or field clinics need a small and portable testing set.
+This makes FDT tools and the like preferred, since they quickly give you the answers you need without taking up too much space.

-Choosing the right model for your practice will always boil down to function, affordability, and, finally reputation.
-By choosing one of these models, you are sure to end up with a diagnostics tool that quickly helps you identify and diagnose glaucoma and similar conditions in a wide variety of settings.
+Choosing the right model for your practice will always boil down to function, affordability, and, finally, reputation.
+By choosing one of these models, you are sure to end up with a diagnostic tool that quickly helps you identify and diagnose glaucoma and similar conditions in a wide variety of settings.